 It is absolutely meant to be Marina’s 2002 piece “The House with the Ocean View” at the Sean Kelly Gallery, when she lived on view on three platforms for twelve days existing only on water, with ladders made with large carving knives baring her way down.
 Besides the general premise you can see the oak chair is the same, and you can see the name Sean Kelly on the door behind Baryshnikov later in the scene.

 The plot point is that Carrie meets the “Russian artist Aleksandr Petrovsky” aka Baryshnikov when he asks her her opinion of the piece.
 Carrie: “There are depressed women all over the city doing the exact same thing as her and not calling it art.
 Put a phone up on that platform and it’s just a typical Friday night waiting for some guy to call.
 Why do you think she has the knife ladders?
 To keep her from running out for a snack.”
 You can watch it here.

 Did Abramovic give permission to the show to reference her piece like that?
 Might not be too surprising since TV itself is about the relationship between viewer and creative entity, one of the main themes of her own work.
-I did not go to the Modern to be present with the artist.
-I find lyricism in the way Brenda and others have written about the piece, but it’s not a scene that I am drawn to, that I want to experience physically.
+I did not go to the Modern to be present with the artist, but I find great lyricism in the way Brenda and others have written about the piece.

 I won’t see SATC 2 in a theater, but I will watch it when it comes to pay-per-view.
 I had a delayed affection for the first movie: hated it when I first saw it, because it didn’t feel like the tv show, but watching it again on a Saturday morning, I find it really holds together.
 The New Year’s eve scene when Carrie and Miranda are alone together to the strains of Mari Campbell’s distinctive Auld Lange Syne is very moving and satisfying.